-All About Julie Edwards
+All About Julia Edwards

-Julia Edwards hasn’t yet actually managed to get into the past , like Joe does in her books, but writing about his adventures has been the next best thing.
+When she started to think about writing for children, she knew straight away that she would write about time-travel, because she’d always wanted to go back in time.
+She hasn’t yet actually managed to get into the past , like Joe does in her books, but writing about his adventures has been the next best thing.

 Julia’s School Visits

 Julia is the author of The Scar Gatherer Series, a sequence of seven time-travel adventures for children.
-“The Leopard in the Golden Cage” is the first book in the series, followed by “Saving the Unicorn’s Horn”.
+The first five books are now out:

 The Leopard in the Golden Cage